tweag/nickel/notes/overriding.md

     in practice, for the merge expression `val1 & val2` may be obfuscated by some program transformations or evaluation artifacts, but doable.

-  * (b) A more extreme take is to do to generalize this it to any term: a merge expression would behave like a lazy datatype `Merge(t1,t2)` with respect to evaluation.
+  * (b) A more extreme take is to generalize this to any term: a merge expression would behave like a lazy datatype `Merge(t1,t2)` with respect to evaluation.
 Evaluating it would amount to automatically apply `eval : Merge(t1,t2) -> t1 & t2` with a potential merge function, which